SamarZiadat/Community-Library/README.md

 -   #### Imagery

      The background image is the only image used in the application, and it is a free stock image sourced from [Pexels](https://www.pexels.com/).

+## Technologies Used
+-   [HTML5](https://en.wikipedia.org/wiki/HTML)  - Provides the content and structure for the website.
+-   [CSS3](https://en.wikipedia.org/wiki/CSS)  - Provides the styling for the website.
+-   [Python](https://en.wikipedia.org/wiki/Python_(programming_language))  - Provides the functionality of the website.
+-   [Favicon](https://favicon.io/)  - Used to create the favicon.
+-   [Compressor](https://compressor.io/)  - Used to compress the images.
+-   [VSCode](https://code.visualstudio.com/)  - Used to create and edit the website.
+-   [GitHub](https://github.com/)  - Used to host and deploy the website.
+-   [GitBash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))  - Terminal used to push changes to the GitHub repository.
+-   [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/)  - Used to test responsiveness and debug.
+-   [Balsamiq](https://balsamiq.com/)  - Used to create the wire-frame.
+-   [Lucidchart](https://www.lucidchart.com/)  - Used to create the logic flow chart.
+-   [Google Sheets](https://www.google.co.uk/sheets/about/)  - Used to host the application data.
+- [Tech Sini](https://techsini.com/multi-mockup/) - Used to generate the mockup of the app.
+- [Fsymbols](https://fsymbols.com/generators/carty/) - Used to generate ASCII art.
+- [Pexels](https://www.pexels.com/) - Used to source free stock image for background.
+## Python Packages

+-   [GSpread](https://pypi.org/project/gspread/)  - Used to transfer data between google sheets.
+-   [Colorama](https://pypi.org/project/colorama/)  - Used to add colours to the terminal.
+-   [OS](https://docs.python.org/3/library/os.html)  - Used to provide a way of using operating system dependent functionality.
+-   [Time](https://docs.python.org/3/library/time.html)  - Used to provide various time-related functions.
+-   [Sys](https://docs.python.org/3/library/sys.html)  - Used to provide access to some variables used or maintained by the interpreter.
+-   [Tabulate](https://pypi.org/project/tabulate/)  - Used to print data in a nice table format.
+- [Re - Regular expression operations](https://docs.python.org/3/library/re.html#) - Used to validate user input.

+### Browser Compatibility

+-   Testing has been carried out on the following browsers :
+    -   Chrome Version 107.0.5304.87
+    -   Edge Version 107.0.1418.24
+    -   Firefox Version 94.0.1
+    -   Safari on macOS (Safari Version 15.6)

+# Deployment To Heroku

+The project was deployed to  [Heroku](https://www.heroku.com/).
+The deployment process is as follows:

+1. Log in to Heroku or create an account if required.

+2. Click the button labeled New from the dashboard in the top right corner, just below the header and then select "Create new app".

+3. Enter a unique application name and then select your region.
+Once you are ready, click "Create app".

+4. This will bring you to the project "Deploy" tab.
+From here, click the "Settings" tab and scroll down to the "Config Vars" section and click on "Reveal Config Vars".
+In the KEY input field, enter "PORT" and in the VALUE input field, enter "8000".
+After that, click the "Add" button to the right.

+5. Scroll down to the buildpacks section of the settings page and click the button "Add buildpack".

+6. Add both "Python" and "node.js" and make sure that Python is above node.js.
+If it isn't you can just drag it above.

+7. Scroll back to the top of the settings page, and navigate to the "Deploy" tab.
+Select Github as the deployment method.

+8. Search for the repository name and click the connect button next to the intended repository.

+9. From the bottom of the deploy page select your preferred deployment type.
+I personally enabled automatic deployments.
+After that, click "Deploy Branch".